Brian-Konr/Camping-Helper/README.md

     ```
     Make sure you are now in the virtual environment, then you can install required packages by typing the following command:
     `pip3 install -r requirements.txt`
+    (using pip3 if use have python2 and python3 on your system, otherwise, use pip)
 3. Set up environment files

     ```console